 15. Any Performer nine years and over will not be allowed back on the stage to re-dance except for a technical reason determined by the stage steward.
 Any performance given must be with the permission of the choreographer of the item.

 16. For ALL Sections, performers must be ready for their class 15 minutes before it is due to start.
-Dancers must perform in correct programme order and report to the Stage Steward 15 minutes before the Class is due to start AND present their music at that time and be ready in the Wings two Dances before their own.
+Dancers must perform in correct programme order and report to the Stage Steward 15 minutes before the Class is due to start AND be ready in the Wings two Dances before their own.
 Absentees risk disqualification.

-30. Copying of music.
-No Photostat Copy, or any other method of Copying will be accepted unless accompanied with a letter from the Publishers giving written permission.
-Performerswill be disqualified if this is not adhered to.
+29. Copying of music.
+No Photostat Copy, or any other method of Copying will be accepted unless accompanied by written permission from its Publishers..
+Performers will be disqualified if this is not adhered to.

-This Festival is affiliated to The British & International Federation of Festivals, and participates in its Group Licence to cover payment of fees for the use of recorded music at its event.
-Teachers using CDs created from commercial recordings are advised that they should themselves seek permission to re-record from the record companies concerned, as the Festival cannot take responsibility for this.
+The Festival is affiliated to BIFF, The British & International Federation of Festivals and participates in its Group Licence to cover payment of fees for the use of Recorded music.
+Teachers using tracks created from commercial recordings are advised that they should themselves seek permission to re-record from the record companies concerned, as the Festival cannot take responsibility for this.